Your personal information will not be made available to anyone else, unless you tell us that we can share it, or the law says we need to.

 Campaign Monitor has servers in the US, Australia and Germany, and they follow a suite of security guidelines with supporting procedures that have been aligned with the ISO 27001 standard.
 They also use the NIST Cyber Security Framework to measure their ability to identify, protect, detect, respond and recover from security events.

-For more information about how Campaign Monitor look after your data, have a look at their privacy page.
+For more information about how Campaign Monitor look after your data, please see their privacy page.

 Website Live chat